 There are any number of online articles that discuss whether you should sell or take terminal leave.
 Ryan Guina’s Cash Money Life article is a very good primer on why this should be considered on a case-by-case basis, and why each decision on whether to take terminal leave is a personal one.
 This article aims to put numbers on paper.
 This should allow you to visualize the difference between taking and selling your terminal leave.

 How Do I Decide Whether to Take or Sell Terminal Leave?

 First of all, terminal leave is one small aspect of your entire financial situation.
-To learn more about how it fits in the bigger picture, I encourage you to sign up for the 30 Day Financial Transition Challenge.
+To learn more about how it fits in the bigger picture, I encourage you to think about the entirety of your military transition.